 Why must I believe?
 Why can't I see scientific proof?

-Besides the fact that we have more evidence of Jesus' resurrection than we do of either Shakespear's or Julius Caesar's existence; God still requires us to believe.
-Anyone who want's to please God must believe that he exists (Hebrews 11:6).
+Besides the fact that we have more evidence of Jesus' resurrection than we do of either Shakespeare's or Julius Caesar's existence; God still requires us to believe.
+Anyone who wants to please God must believe that he exists (Hebrews 11:6).
 Faith is the only way to accept the gift of eternal salvation that Jesus gave us.

 Believing is something we do all the time, it is a choice we make based on what we see and experience.
 God expects us to trust him and to have faith in Jesus.